 Call for Performers, Artists, Nautical Artisans, and Storytellers

-Whether you’re an operatic mermaid, sailors with a story to tell, a dancer with a maritime jig, a singer with the soul of the sea, or a puppeteer who has felt the call of the ocean, please get in touch!
-See some of last year’s performers here: https://richmondmaritimefestival.ca/festival-performers/
+All performances on site have maritime, coastal content.
+Whether you are an operatic mermaid, a group of sailors with a story to tell, a dancer with a maritime jig, a singer with the soul of the sea, or a puppeteer who has felt the call of the ocean, please get in touch!

 Budget and Compensation: